 Save for Expenses.
 Participate in the Community.
 Achieve Greater Independence

-Illinois ABLE accounts make it possible for people with disabilities and their families to save and invest for expenses related to living with a disability without losing, or losing access to, federal means-tested benefits such as SSI, SSDI and Medicaid.
+IL ABLE accounts make it possible for people with disabilities and their families to save and invest for expenses related to living with a disability without losing, or losing access to, federal means-tested benefits such as SSI, SSDI and Medicaid.
 Earnings and withdrawals are tax-free if they are spent on a broad range of qualified disability expenses including housing, health and wellness, education and training, therapy, basic living expenses and more.

-- ABLE account owners who receive SSI benefits can exceed the $2000 asset cap without losing benefits
+- IL ABLE account owners who receive SSI benefits can exceed the $2000 asset cap without losing benefits

 - High-quality investment options that fit your goals and comfort level